 And still not a word from Kiko.

-The Millennium Galaxy Race was about to begin the next day when we were unexpectedly summoned to the inner city.
+Then, out of nowhere, we were unexpectedly summoned to the inner city the day before the Millennium Galaxy Race was scheduled to begin.
 The only good thing about this trip was that the entire Jago crew was summoned and so Kiko had to come along.
-I hadn’t seen her in days but she still pretended I didn’t exist.
-I didn’t mind too much, it was just nice to finally see her again.
+I hadn’t seen her in days but she still had no problem pretending I didn’t exist.
+I didn’t mind too much, it was nice to finally see her again.

 “What’s in the inner city?”
 I asked Tammy in the shuttle on the way there.

-“The Crux Council and the ruler of the entire galaxy.”
+“The Crux Council and the king of the entire Vo galaxy.”

-“Surely we’re not going there for them so why are we being summoned?”
+“Well surely we’re not going there for them, so why are we being summoned?”

 She responded with a blank stare.